Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 If you drop the price to match their budget, all you’ve done is you’ve actually said, “You know what, my product really isn’t worth $2,500, to begin with.
 It’s only worth $2,000,” so maybe that comes across as unethical, to begin with.
 Why would you charge me X and now drop it down to Y?

 Instead, demonstrate the value.
 Why is your product or service worth $2,500?
-Help your customer understand how this can help them solve a problem.
+Help your customers understand how this can help them solve a problem.

 If you exhaust everything, hard qualifying, value demonstration if they still don’t “get it”, stop fighting.
 Stop pushing and move on to find another customer who gets it!
-Who loves what you’re doing and are willing to invest because they see the return on investment.
-If you do all the hard work of ‘qualifying’ opportunities early on, it makes it a whole lot easier down the road when you’re negotiating.
-There shouldn’t be too much back and forth negotiation once you’re towards the end of the sales cycle.
+Who love what you’re doing and are willing to invest because they see the return on investment.
+Doing all the hard work of ‘qualifying’ opportunities early on makes it a lot easier down the road when you’re negotiating.
+There shouldn’t be too much back-and-forth negotiation once you’re towards the end of the sales cycle.

 4. Define Their Options

-It’s important to start all negotiations by planning out in advance what you’re able to sensibly offer in terms of freebies, discounts, and concessions.
+It’s important to start all negotiations by planning out in advance what you can sensibly offer in terms of freebies, discounts, and concessions.
 This is all called defining your bottom line and your walk-away point.
-Don’t let pressure and uncertainty control the path of your sales negotiation because ultimately, it will only lead to you losing even if you ‘won.’
+Don’t let pressure and uncertainty control the path of your sales negotiation because it will ultimately lead to you losing even if you ‘won.’

-By knowing your absolute limits, you’ll ensure you aren’t manipulated into conceding to your prospects Price Objections or a deal you can’t happily deliver on.
-Any offer that’s less than your bottom line should be dismissed, and alternatives pursued instead.
+By knowing your absolute limits, you’ll ensure you aren’t manipulated into conceding to your prospect’s Price Objections or a deal you can’t happily deliver on.
+Any offer that’s less than your bottom line should be dismissed, and alternatives should be pursued instead.

 5. Confirm you’ve satisfied their objection